KhronosGroup/glTF/schema/README.md

 Consequently, none of the techniques, semantic (*), attributes are strictly imposed by glTF.

 However, for heavier clients and especially the ones relying on deferred lighting, provided shaders might not be always usable.
-By supporting a given set of parameters and semantics, a client can re-generate the shaders to fit a specific architecture.
+By supporting the following set of parameters and semantics, a client can re-generate the shaders to fit a specific architecture.

 The following parameters are typically used by the common lighting models, like Lambert, Phong and Blinn-Phong.
 By gathering the set of parameter names going through uniforms and attributes of a program.